GuberRed/MSc-ghack-2024/readme.md

 to test:
+- NOT WORKING - what if user wants to restart env  - always using first secret (version1)
+#potential workaround - cloud build save image for some reason... - how to fix that
+#or dont delete secret when restarting env and use old version
+#or use new SA
--what if user wants to restart env - NOT WORKING - always using first secret -DONE what if user publish service account more than 1 time - (tested 5 times - cannot create namespace if exist)
+-DONE what if user publish service account more than 1 time - (tested 5 times - cannot create namespace if exist)

 https://docs.google.com/document/d/1sIaESUIIFLzu2BDOL1xRzaiHSGWAXd3h9AYKCFmcKXk/edit